Takadenoshi/sse-presentation/presentation/source.md

 ## Proxies can kill

-Proxies, load balancers and other networking middleware can kill idle connections after a short while.
+Some proxies dislike idle connections & will kill them quickly

 Two approaches to fix this: